parulSriv/Star-Schema-Project/README.md

 >>Split month and year from date  using payment.csv

 **Creation of FACT table**
 >To create a fact table, all above mentioned raw data needs to be converted and cleaned to create respective dimension tables.
-Reference can be taken from the https://app.dbdesigner.net/designer/schema/0-star-schema-p2.
-Using spark.sql : complex join operation, combine all the dimension tables to create one FACT table using foreign key.
+Reference can be taken from https://app.dbdesigner.net/designer/schema/0-star-schema-p2.
+Using spark.sql: complex join operation, combine all the dimension tables to create one FACT table using a foreign key.
 The code for the same is provided in the notebook attached above.

 **Business Requirements:**